Overview

 Sed is a stream editor.
 A stream editor is used to perform basic text transformations on an input stream (a file or input from a pipeline).

 We can us it, for example, to substitute a word with another in a given input.
-Like this - where we want to replace the one's with two's:
+Like this - where we want to replace the one

-s stands for substitute, one is the word to replace, and two is the word to replace one with. / is the symbol used as a delimiter for the pattern, but you can also use +.
+is the symbol used as a delimiter for the pattern, but you can also use +

 Piping